Professor Geoffrey BeattieBSc PhD CPsychol CSci FBPsS FRSM FRSA

 He is a prize-winning academic with a First Class Honours degree in psychology from the University of Birmingham and a Ph.D. in psychology from the University of Cambridge.
 He was awarded the Spearman Medal by the British Psychological Society for 'published psychological research of outstanding merit' and the internationally acclaimed Mouton d'Or for his work in semiotics.

 He is both a Chartered Psychologist and a Chartered Scientist.
-He is also a Fellow of the British Psychological Society, a Fellow of the Royal Society of Medicine and an ex-President of the Psychology Section of the British Association for the Advancement of Science (B.A.).
+He is also a Fellow of the British Psychological Society, a Fellow of the Royal Society of Medicine, a Fellow of the Royal Society of Arts and an ex-President of the Psychology Section of the British Association for the Advancement of Science (B.A.).

 He was the resident on-screen psychologist for 11 series of Big Brother, and has presented a number of TV series, including 'Life's Too Short’ (BBC1), 'Family SOS' (BBC1) and 'The Farm of Fussy Eaters' (UKTV), and been interviewed on numerous documentaries.